marxin/texi2rst-generated/sphinx/libiberty/function-variable-and-macro-listing.rst

 .. index:: HOST_CHARSET

-ExtensionHOST_CHARSETThis macro indicates the basic character set and encoding used by the
+Extension HOST_CHARSETThis macro indicates the basic character set and encoding used by the
 host: more precisely, the encoding used for character constants in preprocessor :samp:`#if` statements (the C "execution character set").
 It is defined by safe-ctype.h, and will be an integer constant